OzdemirMustafa/protect-data-on-linuxone-with-pervasive-encryption/part1.md

 - openssl-libs
 - openssl-ibmca

-During the installation of Ubuntu, the package openssl-ibmca was not automatically installed and needs to be installed manually.
+During the installation of Redhat, the package openssl-ibmca was not automatically installed and needs to be installed manually.
 Please issue the following command:
 ```
 yum install openssl-ibmca
 ```